pollsmor/acedrive/README.md

 ## MongoDB database
 To store user information and data pertinent to this project, a local MongoDB instance should suffice for development.
 For a more permanent solution, we will need a cloud-hosted MongoDB instance.

+## Want to test this program?
+Because this is an external-facing app that is not reviewed by Google, we must manually add the email of those who wish to use this application.
+Drop a message to one of the group members, and we'll get it sorted out.